Nodja/AwesomenautsFileDumper/README.md

 ## Usage

+1. Download the latest release version from [here](https://github.com/Nodja/AwesomenautsFileDumper/releases).
-Copy the executable to the game's directory and run it without arguments, alternatively you can pass the game's directory as the first argument.
+2. Copy the executable to the game's directory and run it without arguments, alternatively you can pass the game's directory as the first argument.

    Example: ```AwesomenautsFileDumper.exe "C:\Program Files (x86)\Steam\steamapps\common\Awesomenauts"```

    The decrypted files will be placed in a folder called _decrypted under the current directory.

 ## Development